• Skip to primary navigation

 Check out my post for Alabama White BBQ Sauce with Recipe.
 It's so delicious.

-Let's Grill These Chicken Wings - the Recipe Steps
+Let's Grill These Chicken Wings - The Recipe Steps

 When you're happy with the brine and you're ready to grill up the wings, remove and pat the wings dry.
 You want to get them as dray as you can.
 This helps the skins to crisp up on the grill.

 Next, set the brined chicken wings into a large bowl and rub the Cajun seasonings into the skins.
 Get it in there!
+You can also try my Chicken Wing Dry Rub.

 Next, heat a grill to medium heat and grill the wings for 20 minutes, turning once halfway through.
 Keep an eye on them so the skins do not overcook.